collentee/hot-recharge-php-sdk/README.md

 composer require tinosoft/hot-recharge

-Configure authentication by creating an instance of HRAuthConfig and using it to initialize HotRecharge.
+Configure authentication by creating an instance of HotRechargeAuth and using it to initialize HotRecharge.

 Use the library to perform various HotRecharge operations as needed.